Cozy-Games/CozyGamesAPI/README.md

 CozyGames: The base api class.
 CozyGamesProvide: A way of obtaining the api class.

+CozyGameAPIPlugin: Used in the api plugin's.
+CozyGamePlugin: Used in mini-game plugin's.

 Map: For each mini-game map.
 (Relative position)
 Arena: A loaded map.
 (Actual locations)
 Session: A running game in an arena.